 This could just be a tripped breaker.
 If not, there’s probably a connection issue along the circuit.
 When in doubt, it’s often best to call an electrician to check it.
-Also check to make sure all GFCI receptacles are not in a the tripped position.
+Also, check to make sure all GFCI receptacles are not in a tripped position.

 Light Bulbs Burn Out Frequently

 This could be caused by a loose connection along the circuit or in the light socket.
 If the light is recessed, it could be overheating due to nearby insulation or a faulty thermostat that is built into recessed lighting.
 Although recessed lights should shut off, it’s best to have an electrician look into it.
 Another common issue is the neutral conductor in your electrical system.
 If so, experience issues with your system, it is best to get on the phone with your trusted hometown electrician, CMC Electric.